eaprelsky/nocturna-calculations/docs/development/testing-api.md

-# Testing Guide
+# API Testing Guide

+**🚀 NEW: Fully Automated API Testing with Server Management**

-This guide explains how to run the API tests for the Nocturna Calculations project.
+This guide explains how to run API tests with our new integrated testing infrastructure that automatically manages server startup, testing, and cleanup.

-## Quick Start
+## Quick Start (Zero Manual Steps)

 ### 1. Set up the test environment (one-time setup)